GazzaJ/CI-MS3-W3Recipes/README.md

 The five planes provide a framework for discussing user experience.

 #### **Strategy**
 The purpose of W3 Recipes website is to provide users with a convenient and easy means of searching, uploading and editting their favourite recipes.
-The aim is to try and upload  as many recipes from as many different countries as possible to provide a wide array of recipes, and as a bit of fun to track progress in this respect.
+The aim is to try and add a fun spin on the typical recipe website by encoraging the users to upload as many recipes from as many different countries as possible to provide a wide array of recipes, and as a bit of fun to track progress in this respect using the dashboard.
+ - As the site owner and a keen cook I get to share a recipe database with like minded users
+ - Users get to upload and share their rewcipes with other users and in return get a global recipe database.

 #### **Scope**
-Functionality is strictly limited until each user decides to register on the website, however once logged in users are able to:
+The scope for W3Recipes revolves around the ability of users to:
+ - Sign-up
+The full functionality of the site is provided to users who chose to sign-up to the site.
+ - Edit their Profile
+Once signed-up users have the ability to edit their profile; providing:
+   - A Profile image
+   - Their location - nearest Town or City

+  They can also choose to subscribe by providing their email address.
+Once signed up useres have the ability to
+ - Search any recipe in the website filtered by
+    - Country
+    - Or using keyword searches
+ - Upload their own Recipes
+ - Edit their Recipes
+ The site ensures users are ONLY able to edit their own recipes
+ - Delete Recipes
+ The site ensures users are ONLY able to delete recipes they themselves uploaded Users can track

  - **Create** or upload a recipe into the database which can then be viewed by all other registered users
  - **Read**, or view all of the recipes stored in the database.
     - The list of recipes can be filtered by country of origin